 The declassification of PEPs offers certain business advantages but must take place without compromising AML/CFT compliance.
 Accordingly, financial institutions should understand the contexts in which customers may be declassified as PEPs, along with the risks and advantages of doing so.

-Many financial institutions choose to attribute PEP status to their customers even when they have left their political or public roles.
+Many financial institutions choose to attribute the “once a PEP, always a PEP” philosophy to their customers even when they have left their political or public roles.
 This approach suggests that, while the PEP may not have the direct power and authority they held while in office, they may have retained levels of influence and access or accumulated illegal funds that now need to be laundered.
 Maintaining PEP classification, regardless of a change in status, ensures that customers are subject to an ongoing high level of scrutiny throughout the business relationship.

 However, while this approach minimizes a firm’s immediate compliance risk, it is not necessarily consistent with the risk-based approach (RBA) to AML/CFT recommended by the Financial Action Task Force (FATF) and implemented in most jurisdictions.
 Under a risk-based approach, firms adjust their AML/CFT response to reflect the level of risk presented by individual customers, applying more scrutiny to PEPs given their implied vulnerability to money laundering.

-With that in mind, although some very high-risk PEPs should retain their classification on a permanent (or at least indefinite) basis after they leave office, others may be declassified based on a holistic consideration of certain factors.
+With that in mind, although some very high-risk PEPs should retain their “once a PEP, always a PEP” status on a permanent (or at least indefinite) basis after they leave office, others may be declassified based on a holistic consideration of certain factors.

 PEP declassification is based on the understanding that the money laundering risk that PEPs present will reduce progressively from the point at which they leave office, but the declassification process should also consider the following factors: